-Remove all food if you will be gone a month or more.
-If you have an automatic ice maker, turn off the water supply to the ice maker at least one day before you leave.
-When the last load of ice drops into the bin, turn the ice maker off.
-Turn the refrigerator-freezer off.
-(See "Temperature Controls" on page 7.)
+Remove all food if you are going for a month or more.
+If you have the automatic ice maker accessory, turn off the water supply to the ice maker at least a day ahead.
+When the last load of ice drops, turn off the ice maker by raising the signal arm.

-Unplug the refrigerator and clean it ... rinse well and dry.
-Tape rubber or wood blocks to the tops of both doors ... keeping them open far enough for air to get in.
-This will keep odor and mold from building up.
+Unplug the refrigerator.
+Clean it, rinse well and dry.
+Tape rubber or wood blocks to the top of both doors to prop them open far enough for air to get in.
+This keeps odor and mold from building up.